nodejs/node/doc/api/process.md

    respectively.
 2. They cannot be closed ([`end()`][] will throw).
 3. They will never emit the [`'finish'`][] event.
-4. Writes may be synchronous depending on the what the stream is connected to and whether the system is Windows or POSIX:
+4. Writes may be synchronous depending on what the stream is connected to and whether the system is Windows or POSIX:
    - Files: *synchronous* on Windows and POSIX
    - TTYs (Terminals): *asynchronous* on Windows, *synchronous* on POSIX